-See Bulk Import Examples (on page 74) for more details and limitations.
+See Bulk Import Examples (on page 79) for more details and limitations.

-To import KVM switches:
+► To import KVM switches:

 - Click Import in the User Station Configuration window.
-See User Station Configuration (on page 66).
+See User Station Configuration (on page 73).
 The Bulk Import/Update KX / SX Devices page opens. - 2.
-The Storage list displays all CSV files found in the root folder of connected USB storage devices.
+The Storage list displays all CSV files found in the root folder of connected USB and mounted Network Storages.